SusanDoggie/curlyjs/README.md

 ## AST Structure

-TinyTemplate parses templates into an Abstract Syntax Tree (AST) for efficient rendering.
+curlyjs parses templates into an Abstract Syntax Tree (AST) for efficient rendering.
 The AST consists of the following node types:

 ### Node Types